YU000jp/act-track-ai-md/README.md

 # ActTrack AI MD

+This project is a fork of [IrdanGu/act-track-ai](https://github.com/IrdanGu/act-track-ai), extended with a Tauri-based desktop app and related enhancements.

 ActTrack AI MD is a Windows desktop app for foreground window tracking, Gemini-backed classification, SQLite activity logging, and daily summaries.

 ## Features